 Use names that are clear and visually unambiguous because the compiler cannot assist in detecting names that appear similar but are different.

-Ensure that ‘show-all-hidden-characters’ is enabled in the editor.
+Ensure that all hidden characters are revealed in the editor that is being used..

 Understand or eliminate all confusing Unicode characters, in particular, homoglyphs.